mrowe/run-nano/README.md

 # To use

-Create the launch template from `launch-template.json`, updating security group ids as required (mine allow `ssh` on ports 22 and 443 from anywhere).
-Update `nano-spot-request.json` with the template id and version, and set the subnets to match your VPC.
-Then run:
+Create the launch template from `launch-template.json`, updating security group ids as required (mine allow `ssh` on ports 22 and stunnel on 443 from anywhere).
+Update `spot-request.json` with the template id and version, and set the subnets to match your VPC.
+Then
+run:

 ```
 ./launch.sh